tehLuaX/ArchiveTimeUtility/README.md

 ## Disclaimer

 WARNING!
 By running this program with the store job, you acknowledge that it may overwrite the creation, modification and access time of the provided files and/or directories.
-After running the store job, **there is no going back**.
+After running the store/touch job, **you cannot undo the changes**.

 ## Running ATU